WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 Preventing Vaping-Induced Acne

 The most effective strategy to prevent vaping-induced acne involves quitting or reducing nicotine intake.
-Acknowledging vaping's potential skin impact, coupled with adopting a healthy lifestyle, can bolster skin health.
+Acknowledging vaping's potential impact on skin, coupled with adopting a healthy lifestyle, can bolster skin health.
 However, overcoming vaping habits or addiction necessitates careful consideration and support.
 Strategies include:

 • Setting Goals and Plans: Establishing clear, realistic goals and plans with a specific cessation date, reasons for quitting, and coping strategies for potential challenges.